-In the Caribbean there are a couple of cruise departure locations but its main cruise port is San Juan Puerto Rico.
+In the Caribbean there are a couple of cruise departure locations but the Caribbean’s busiest cruise port is San Juan Puerto Rico.
 This port provides a large natural harbor and perhaps the largest international airport in the region.
 San Juan is a big metropolitan area with beaches, resort hotels and casinos but the focus for most visitors is Old San Juan.
 Located just a short walk uphill from the cruise ship piers, it is a great destination to spend some time exploring

 Puerto Rico is an American possession and while there have been a number of movements for independence the Puerto Ricans seem to be happy with the status quo.
 Unfortunately in the last couple of years this island has been seriously impacted by a devastating category 5 hurricane and more recently a series of earthquakes.
 We’ve been in and out of San Juan a couple of times since and the signs of rebuilding and repairing are everywhere.

-Transportation – San Juan provides a free trolly that goes to the city center.
-If you are going to be spending a day or two in San Juan and want to see the countryside a rental car is probably your best choice with rates ranging from $30 to $50 a day.
-Taxis are readily available and a trip to the airport should run about $25 – $30.
+Transportation – San Juan provides a free trolly that goes to the Old San Juan city center.
+If you are going to be spending a day or two in San Juan and want to see the countryside a rental car is probably your best choice.
+Rates range from $30 to $50 a day.
+Taxis are readily available and a trip to the airport from the cruise piers should run about $25 – $30.

 Currency – They use the U.S. Dollar and major credit and debit cards are welcome.
 ATMs are also plentiful.

 Attractions – The old city is the big attraction – use the free trolly to spend time visiting Old San Juan’s incredible fortifications and the historic town itself.
+There’s plenty of interesting shops to explore along with bars, cafes and restaurants.
 There are also a couple of Puerto Rican rum distilleries that provide visitor tours as well.

 What to expect on your port days in San Juan, Puerto Rico, the heart of the Caribbean.
 Where your ship docks, getting around, historic forts, Spanish colonial architecture, food and culture.